 This notion of execution can be related to cut-elimination in proof nets, and it represents the execution of programs through the Curry-Howard correspondence.
-We will now define the notion of orthogonality which can be related to corrected criterions for proof nets, and is used to define types by means of \emph{testing}.
+We will now define the notion of orthogonality which can be related to correctness criteria for proof nets, and is used to define types by means of \emph{testing}.
 We refer the interested reader to work by Naibo, Petrolo and Seiller \cite{seiller-axioms} for more details and explanations.
-Defining orthogonality in \IG models is is done by quantifying \emph{closed paths} and \emph{prime closed paths}.
+Defining orthogonality in \IG models is done by quantifying \emph{closed paths} and \emph{prime closed paths}.

-\begin{definition} Given a graph $G$, a closed path $\pi$ (called \emph{circuit} in earlier work by Seiller \cite{seiller-goim}) of length $\lg{\pi}=k$ is a path $(e_i)_{i=0}^{k-1}$ such that $s^G(e_0)=t^G(e_{k-1})$ and considered up to cyclic permutations.
-A \emph{prime closed path} (called $1$-circuit in \IG) is a closed path which is not a proper power of a smaller closed path.
-We denote by $\uncircuits{G}$ the set of prime closed paths in $G$. \end{definition}
+\begin{defi} Given a graph $G$, a closed path $\pi$ (called a \emph{circuit} in earlier work \cite{seiller-goim}) of length $\lg{\pi}=k$ is a path $(e_i)_{i=0}^{k-1}$ such that $s^G(e_0)=t^G(e_{k-1})$ and considered up to cyclic permutations.
+A \emph{prime closed path} (called a $1$-circuit in \IG) is a closed path which is not a proper power of a smaller closed path.
+We denote by $\uncircuits{G}$ the set of prime closed paths in $G$. \end{defi}